 Ravel Daphnis et Chloé

 This season, Harmonia will require that everyone at our concerts be fully vaccinated against COVID-19.
-This includes all performing musicians, guest artists, staff, volunteers, independent contractors and audience members age 12 and older.
-Children under the age of 12 may attend our concerts only if they are masked and accompanied by a parent or guardian.
+This includes all performing musicians, guest artists, staff, volunteers, independent contractors.

-All in-person concert attendees age 12 and older will be required to provide proof of vaccination at the door (either a physical document or a photograph thereof).
+All in-person concert attendees will be required to provide proof of vaccination at the door (either a physical document or a photograph thereof).
 Masking requirements will be determined on a concert-by-concert basis and communicated at least 48 hours prior to each performance.

 Each of this season’s mainstage programs will be simulcast online and all in-person ticket-holders will receive a streaming link, offering considerable flexibility and confidence.
 Perhaps you’re not yet ready to come back to the concert hall, or you make plans now to attend in person but come down with a cold the day before the performance.
 Stay home and watch our concert from the comfort of your living room.
 You’ll be glad you did.